Position Sizing™ Strategies

 Position sizing™ strategies are the part of your trading system that answers this question.
 They tell you “how much” for each and every trade.
 Whatever your objectives happen to be, your position sizing™ strategy achieves them.
 Poor position sizing strategies are the reason behind almost every instance of account blowouts.

-Money management is a very confusing term.
+Van used to refer to this concept as money management, but that is a very confusing term.
 When we looked it up on the Internet, the only people who used it the way Van uses it were professional gamblers.
 Money management as defined by other people seems to mean controlling your personal spending, or giving your money to others for them to manage, or risk control, or making the maximum gain—the list goes on and on.